awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 The VPC the instance was launched into\.
 An example value for this attribute is `vpc-1234abcd`\.

 `ecs.subnet-id`
 The subnet the instance is using\.
-An example value for this attribute is `subnet-1234abcd`\.Optional Attributes
+An example value for this attribute is `subnet-1234abcd`\.

+### Optional attributes<a name="ecs-optional-attributes"></a>

-Amazon ECS may add the following attribute to your container instances\.
+Amazon ECS may add the following attributes to your container instances\.

 `ecs.awsvpc-trunk-id`
 If this attribute exists, the instance has a trunk network interface\.
-For more information, see [Elastic Network Interface Trunking](container-instance-eni.md)\.
+For more information, see [Elastic network interface trunking](container-instance-eni.md)\.

 `ecs.outpost-arn`
 If this attribute exists, it contains the Amazon Resource Name \(ARN\) of the Outpost\.
 For more information, see [Amazon Elastic Container Service on AWS Outposts](ecs-on-outposts.md)\.

-**Custom Attributes**
+### Custom attributes<a name="ecs-custom-attributes"></a>

 You can apply custom attributes to your container instances\.
 For example, you can define an attribute with the name "stack" and a value of "prod"\.

+When specifying custom attributes, the following should be considered\.
++ The `name` must contain between 1 and 128 characters and name may contain letters \(uppercase and lowercase\), numbers, hyphens, underscores, forward slashes, back slashes, or periods\.
++ The `value` must contain between 1 and 128 characters and may contain letters \(uppercase and lowercase\), numbers, hyphens, underscores, periods, at signs \(@\), forward slashes, back slashes, colons, or spaces\.
+The value cannot contain any leading or trailing whitespace\.

-## Adding an Attribute<a name="add-attribute"></a>
+## Adding an attribute<a name="add-attribute"></a>

 You can add custom attributes at instance registration time using the container agent or manually, using the AWS Management Console\.
 For more information about using the container agent, see [Amazon ECS Container Agent Configuration Parameters](ecs-agent-config.md#ecs-instance-attributes)\.